INTERNAL RULES OF PROCEDURES

 f) The Secretary to the Sanggunian shall prepare copies of the proposed ordinance or resolutions in the form it was passed on Second Reading and shall distribute to each Sanggunian Member a copy thereof, except that measure certified by the Local Chief Executive as urgent may be submitted for the final voting immediately after it has undergone the period of debate and amendment during the Second Reading.

-g) No ordinance or resolution passed by the Sanggunian in a Regular, or Special Session duly called for the purpose shall be valid unless approved by a majority of the Members present, there being a quorum.
+g) No ordinance or resolution passed by the Sanggunian in a Regular, or Special Session duly called for the purpose shall be valid unless approved through a voting process as prescribed by existing laws, rules and regulations.

 h) Upon the passage of all the ordinances and resolutions directing the payment of money creating a liability, and at the request of a member, the Sanggunian Secretary shall record the ayes and the nays.
 Each approved ordinance or resolution shall be stamped with the seal of the Sanggunian and recorded in a book kept for the purpose.

-a) Every ordinance enacted by the Sanggunian shall be presented to the Governor for his approval.
+a.
+Every ordinance enacted by the Sanggunian shall be presented to the Governor for his approval.
 If he approves the same, he shall affix his signature on each and every part thereof, otherwise he shall veto it and return the same with his objections.
-The Sanggunian may override the veto by two third (2/3) vote of all its members thereby making the ordinance or resolution effective for all legal intents and purpose.
+The Sanggunian may override the veto by two third (2/3) vote of all its members thereby making the ordinance or resolution effective, even without the approval of the local chief executive and making the ordinance or resolution effective for all legal intents and purposes.

-b) The Governor may veto any ordinance only once, the veto shall be communicated by the governor to the Sanggunian within fifteen (15) days upon receipt of the ordinance by the Governor, otherwise the ordinance shall be deemed approved as if he had signed it.
-(Section 54 (b) of the LGC)
+b.
+The Governor may veto any ordinance only once, the veto shall be communicated by the governor to the Sanggunian within fifteen (15) days upon receipt of the ordinance by the Governor, otherwise the ordinance shall be deemed approved as if he had signed it.

 a) First Reading.
 At this stage, the Secretary shall read the number of the proposed draft ordinance, its title, name of author or authors or the name of the members introducing it.
 Thereafter, the Presiding Officer shall refer it to the appropriate committee with or without instruction.
 At this stage, no debate shall be allowed.